ohade/whisper/memory-bank/progress.md

 [2025-05-08 22:19:15] - E2E testing implementation with Playwright completed, using mocking approach for better test reliability
-[2025-05-08 22:20:45] - Fixed Playwright test issues with sidebar recording detection and calendar red dot visibility [2025-05-08 22:23:15] - Enhanced Playwright tests to detect and fix UI issues with Hebrew text display in calendar popup menu
+[2025-05-08 22:20:45] - Fixed Playwright test issues with sidebar recording detection and calendar red dot visibility [2025-05-08 22:23:15] - Enhanced Playwright tests to detect and fix UI issues with Hebrew text display in calendar popup menu [2025-05-11 14:22:14] - Implemented WebM file validation to detect corrupted files and provide clear error messages to users